Yul Moldauer: 2022

 Moldauer competed at the 2022 Winter Cup where he placed fourth in the all-around behind Vitaliy Guimaraes, Khoi Young, and Asher Hong.
 As a result he was selected to represent the USA at the DTB Pokal Team Challenge in Stuttgart alongside Guimaraes, Young, Hong, and Brody Malone.

-In June Moldauer was selected to represent the United States at the Pan American Championships alongside Riley Loos, Brody Malone, Colt Walker, and Shane Wiskus.
+In June, Moldauer was selected to represent the United States at the Pan American Championships alongside Riley Loos, Brody Malone, Colt Walker, and Shane Wiskus.
 On the first day of competition Moldauer competed on all six events to help qualify the United States in first place to the team final.
-Individually he won silver in the all-around behind Caio Souza of Brazil but won gold on floor exercise, pommel horse, and parallel bars.
+Individually, he won silver in the all-around behind Caio Souza of Brazil but won gold on floor exercise, pommel horse, and parallel bars.
 During the team final Moldauer competed on floor, pommel horse, rings, and parallel bars to help the USA win gold ahead of the reigning team champion Brazil.

-In August Moldauer competed at the U.S. National Championships.
-He finished fifth in the all-around but recorded the third highest score when removing domestic bonuses.
-Additionally he finished third on pommel horse.
+In August, Moldauer competed at the U.S. National Championships.
+He finished fifth in the all-around but scored the third-highest when removing domestic bonuses.
+Additionally, he finished third on the pommel horse.
 In October Moldauer was named as the traveling alternate for the World Championships team.

+2023

+Moldauer won the 2023 Winter Cup in February.
+He was later selected to represent the United States at the Pan American Championships alongside Shane Wiskus, Curran Phillips, Khoi Young, and Taylor Christopulos.
+On the first day of competition, Moldauer helped the USA qualify for the team final.
+Individually, he won gold in the all-around, floor exercise, and parallel bars, won silver on horizontal bar, and won bronze on pommel horse.
+Moldauer became the first American male gymnast to win the all-around title at the Pan American Gymnastics Championships.
+On the final day of competition, Moldauer helped the USA win their second consecutive team title.

+In August, Moldauer competed at the Core Hydration Classic where he placed fifth on parallel bars.
+He next competed at the Xfinity National Championships where he placed fifth in the all-around but the national title on parallel bars.
+The following day he was named to the team to compete at the upcoming World Championships alongside Asher Hong, Khoi Young, Fred Richard, Paul Juda, and alternate Colt Walker.

+At the World Championships, Moldauer helped the USA qualify to the team final in second place.
+Individually, he qualified for the parallel bars final.
+During the team final, he contributed scores on the floor exercise, pommel horse, rings, and parallel bars that helped the USA secure its third-place finish.
+In doing so, Moldauer won his second World Championships medal and helped the USA win their first team medal in nine years.